 In short decoding – what is your brand all about?
 What value does it carry with itself and how will it benefit the consumer.
 Why you need to have this clear is, it will be the pillar to all your branding activities.
 Your logo will also be an envelope carrying these brand values within its design.

 b.
 Find the right agency partner

 You have to invest in a great logo.
 Reason?
-Someday, when your business grows up and reaches out to thousands of people, your logo will have a greater reach and should be able to create equally greater impact.
-Hence, investing in a great logo today, is an investment in your growth tomorrow.
+Someday, when your business grows up and reaches out to thousands of people, your logo will have a greater reach and should be able to create an equally greater impact.
+Hence, investing in a great logo today is an investment in your growth tomorrow.

 You may find many free tools online and might even get easy references to freelancers.
 The problem here being, these methods have limited creative resources.
 Your logo will ultimately be a result of permutation and combination of elements, which is not something you are looking for.
 A good logo will have the balance of analytics to communicate the brand and a human touch to make it relevant.
 Hence, find the correct agency partner to do it for you.

 c.
 Decide – where will you use the logo